m-lynch91/m-lynch91/README.md

 Now, I'm a student at Fanshawe College again, enrolled in Computer Programming and Analysis.
 And I'm loving it.
 Currently, I'm in my 5th semester and I'm excited to be working part-time remotely for the Royal Canadian Mounted Police!

-On my own time, I'm excited about learning Python and once I've finished with Al Sweigart's "Automate the Boring Stuff with Python", I'm eager to try my hand at building a web api with Django or Flask.
-Still haven't decided which yet.

 My personal highlights from school:
 1. Building web APIs using C# / ASP.Net Core and pairing them with front-end frameworks (jQuery, Vue.js / Quasar)
 2. Building out an Enigma machine in Java.